 December is the typical month that mutual fund companies and some ETFs make year-end capital gain distributions.
-If you plan on investing new money in December of any calendar year you should try and avoid buying a into a year-end distribution.
+If you plan on investing new money in December of any calendar year you should try and avoid buying into a year-end distribution.

 You can avoid this by making your new mutual fund purchases after the distribution date (payment date) or ex-dividend date.
 This way you avoid purchasing an investment and then immediately receiving a year-end capital gain distribution that you will immediately owe taxes on for the current tax year.

 Remember taxes are an investment cost and you should try to minimize your taxes if possible and by avoiding buying into year-end capital gain distributions is a very simple way to minimize your taxes.

 Investing in gimmicky ETFs disguised as index funds.

 With the proliferation of ETFs over the last 10 years many of the ETFs available for purchase today are not traditional index funds even though issuers would like for you to think they are.

 Just because an ETF follows a made-up index does not make them index funds in the traditional sense of the term index fund.

 Many of the indices that ETFs track are often made-up indices that can range from the Quincy Jones Streaming Music, Media &Entertainment ETF (currently in registration with the U.S. Securities and Exchange Commision as of the date of this article) claiming its investment approach is “IconicBeta”(what?) or The Obesity ETF and everything in-between, including leveraged ETFs.